Jun2028/test/README.md

 # test
 This was an undergrad course project from years ago.
+An implementation from scratch using only numpy.